KhronosGroup/Vulkan-Tools/BUILD.md

 This solution copies the loader it built to each program's build directory to ensure that the program uses the loader built from this solution.

+#### Windows Install Target

+The CMake project also generates an "install" target that you can use to copy the primary build artifacts to a specific location using a "bin, include, lib" style directory structure.
+This may be useful for collecting the artifacts and providing them to another project that is dependent on them.

+The default location is `$CMAKE_BINARY_DIR\install`, but can be changed with the `CMAKE_INSTALL_PREFIX` variable.
+You can build the install target with:

+    cmake --build . --config Release --target install

+or build the `INSTALL` target from the Visual Studio solution explorer.

 ### Windows Notes

 #### CMake Visual Studio Generators